Andrew Wilson (basketball)

-Andrew Wilson is an American basketball coach and former college basketball player.
+Andrew Wilson (born July 6, 1982) is an American basketball coach and former college basketball player.
 He is the head men's basketball coach at Virginia Military Institute.

 High school playing career

 Wilson played high school basketball at Harrison High School in Kennesaw, Georgia.
 He graduated as the all-time leading scorer in the school's history, and was a two-time first team all-state honoree.

 He was elected to the Harrison High School Hall of Fame in 2015.

 College playing career

 Wilson played parts of six seasons for Leonard Hamilton at Florida State after receiving two medical redshirts for multiple injuries during his career.
 He captained the Seminoles during his senior season, and led the Seminoles to their first 20-win season in nine years, while also finished second in the country in three-point FG%.

 At the end of his Florida State career, Wilson held records for best three-point FG% in a season, and most games played in a career.